Eighteen Inches

 "Eighteen Inches" is a song written by Carrie Underwood, Ashley Gorley and Kelley Lovelace and recorded by American country music artist Lauren Alaina.
-It was released in July 2012 as the third and final single from Alaina's debut album Wildflower.
+It was released on July 16, 2012, as the third and final single from Alaina's debut album Wildflower.

 Content

 "Eighteen Inches" is a story of two young lovers early in their relationship, with references to the space between a person’s head and heart.